google-deepmind/mujoco/doc/programming/modeledit.rst

   which is already using this API.
 - One of the central design consideration of the new API is incremental compilation, meaning that after making small changes to a spec that has already been compiled, subsequent re-compilation will be very fast.
-While the code is written to support inceremntal compilation, this functionality is not fully implemented and will be added in the future, resulting in faster re-compilation times.
+While the code is written to support incremental compilation, this functionality is not fully implemented and will be added in the future, resulting in faster re-compilation times.
 - Since the main test for the new API is the MJCF parser, which always constructs a model from scratch, there might be latent bugs related to model editing.
 Please report such bugs if you encounter them.